SuzeShardlow/Unscramble/README.md

 ## Brief

-To create a JavaScript game of our choice.
+To create a JavaScript game of our choice, with HTML and CSS so that the user can play it in the browser.

 ## The game